Ghanshyam9829/Unlocking-Financial-Insights-in-Banking-Data/README.md

 ### **Background**

-As a data analyst at FinInsight Group, a consultancy specializing in banking analytics, you are equipped with two comprehensive datasets: 'Banking Transactions' and 'Customer Account Details'.
+As a data analyst at FinInsight Group, a consultancy specializing in banking analytics, we have two comprehensive datasets: 'Banking Transactions' and 'Customer Account Details'.
 The 'Banking Transactions' dataset records detailed transaction data, including types, amounts, dates, and branch information.
 The 'Customer Account Details' dataset provides insights into account holders, covering account types, balances, interest rates, credit scores, and loan amounts.

 ### **Objective**